 While this card does not offer MQMs for the welcome bonus or for making larger purchases, it does offer a Medallion Qualifying Dollar (MQD) waiver if you spend over $25,000 in purchases in a calendar year.

 This waiver allows you to skip the MQD requirements and enables you to earn elite status just by earning MQMs.

 Overall, both of these Delta co-branded cards from American Express offer a great opportunity to earn a ton of Delta SkyMiles® and quite a few perks when flying with them.
 Since these offers are just for a limited time, be sure to apply by July 5, 2017.

 Unfortunately, Delta Air Lines does not publish an award chart, and instead provides the redemption rate based on a number of factors that the airline decides.
 However, one unique benefit of Delta SkyMiles® is that your miles never expire.

 Redemption rates start at just 10,000 SkyMiles® for select one-way domestic flights in the continental U.S. and Alaska on Delta Air Lines.
 Shorter routes can be found for just 5,000 miles.

 Delta has also started to offer flash-sales for SkyMile® redemptions.
 Just last month, they published a sale on award flights to South America for just 50,000 SkyMiles® round-trip in economy and 105,000 SkyMiles® round-trip on Delta One.

-It is important to note that American Express will not extend the sign-up bonus for these cards if you’ve previously earned a sign-up bonus on the same product in the past.
+It is important to note that American Express will not extend the introductory bonus for these cards if you’ve previously earned a welcome offer on the same product in the past.

 The Delta SkyMiles® program also partners with the American Express Membership Rewards program and the Starwood Preferred Guest program, which gives you the ability to transfer your points from those programs directly into your SkyMiles® account and earn even more SkyMiles® for your next award flight.